-Since the platform is dealing with high ticket items (some of the listed articles sell in the millions), StockX as the marketplace operator is taking care of the authentication and shipping process.
+Since the platform is dealing with high ticket items (some of the listed articles sell in the millions), StockX is taking care of the authentication and shipping process.
 This ensures bidders that no fakes are sold to them.

 Many other marketplaces such as Poshmark or Chrono24 have adopted a similar approach in the past.
 Potent buyers are moving away from platforms like eBay that have traditionally been plagued by fake products and damaged deliveries – and started to favor more niche platforms that can ensure quality and authenticity.

 While StockX began as a platform for sneakerheads, it has since expanded into a variety of other items including electronics, apparel, collectibles, and more.